vikchupak/DevOps/Linux/Terminal/commandsAndText.md

 - `Esc` - leave the search with the last search outputbut without executing

 - `history [n]` `history | grep match` - show command history. n - history length to show
+- `cat .bash_history` - file where the history is stored.
+Located in home directory.
 - `!history-num` - run history command

 _There is no `undo` in linux https://unix.stackexchange.com/questions/996/do-we-have-an-undo-in-linux_ \